Cheap drink deals in Toronto by day of the week

 - Macho Radio Bar does Fiveyay Fridays where drinks like wine and rail liquor only cost $5.

-- H Bar has two five bottle specials on beer during Fridays.
-Get Cool Beer for $17 and Big Wheel Or Blonde for $18.

-- Beaumont Kitchen finishes of their weekly night drink specials on Fridays with $7 pinot grigio and $7 Stella Artois.
+- Beaumont Kitchen finishes of their weekly night drink specials with $7 pinot grigio and $7 Stella Artois.

+- McSorley's Saloon does 8 oz glasses of Liberty School Cab and Villa Blanche Syrah for $8.

+- The Office Pub on John offers Carlsberg/Kronenbourg and Kronenbourg Blanc pints for $7 until 11 p.m. $4 mixed drinks are also available between 4 p.m. to 11 p.m.

 Saturday